LouieOHagan/NNB--E-Commerce-Website/README.md

         - Colour used #35a65b and hover colour is #488c5f as it is monochromatic according to sessions.edu
             - Used this link https://www.sessions.edu/color-calculator/

 * ### Wireframes
-    - All Wireframes in PDF Format can be found [here](https://github.com/LouieOHagan/NNB-E-Commerce-Website/blob/master/README-ASSETS/wireframes.pdf)
+    - Basic Wireframes in PDF Format can be found [here](https://github.com/LouieOHagan/NNB-E-Commerce-Website/blob/master/README-ASSETS/wireframes.pdf)

 ## Features